MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/ci-guide.md

         	+	Note that only the "SDK Platform" is required for a given API level so you may uncheck other options.
 Android system images in particular are large and are not needed.
             +	Be sure to also install the **platform tools**

-    2.	macOS ony: [iOS Platform Guide](http://go.microsoft.com/fwlink/?LinkID=533776).
+    2.	macOS only: [iOS Platform Guide](http://go.microsoft.com/fwlink/?LinkID=533776).
 You do not need to install the deployment tools mentioned.

     3. Windows only: See the [Windows Platfrom Guide](http://go.microsoft.com/fwlink/?LinkID=533777).